 Getting to the clinic

 Visits to the vet can be a worrying time for both you and your dog.
-One way that you can help ease anxiety is by helping your pooch to become comfortable with the journey to the clinic in advance.
+Older pets can be especially anxious, and one way that you can help ease anxiety is by helping your pooch to become comfortable with the journey to the clinic in advance.

 For many owners, going to the vet involves driving.
 If your regular routine means a car trip is unusual, you might need to take a few measures to keep your dog relaxed and prepare him for the journey ahead.